InfinityBotList/ashfur/README.md

 # Ashfur

-API service that provides specific misc data from databases such as our MongoDB database etc.
+Data aggregator API service to provide data from all our databases including Postgres, MongoDB database etc.